jbrestan/FSharpingPBT/README.md

-Slides and examples from my Railway Oriented Programming talk at FSharping.
+Slides and examples from my Railway Oriented Programming talk at [FSharping](https://www.fsharping.cz/).

-You can view the slides at http://jbrestan.github.io/FSharpingROP/ The examples are in the `examples` folder, roughly showing the refactoring steps we made during the talk.
+You can [view the slides](http://jbrestan.github.io/FSharpingROP/) online, and browse the examples here in this repository in the `examples` folder, roughly showing the refactoring steps we made during the talk.

 The deck was built using https://github.com/fsprojects/FsReveal